 Journal articles and book chapters

 Jennifer Reynolds and Marjorie Faulstich Orellana.
-(Forthcoming).
+(2019).
 Transliteracy practices by youth in new immigrant communities.
 In García Sánchez, I. & Orellana, M.F.
 Everyday Learning: Leveraging Immigrant Youth Language and Culture in Schools.
 New York: Routledge.

 Marjorie Faulstich Orellana.
 (2017).
 Solidarity, transculturality, educational anthropology, and (the modest goal of) transforming the world.
 Anthropology and Education Quarterly.